 It’s about making wiser choices.

-Some may have issues with foods known to elevate blood sugar, but not with eggs.
-So, they might want to get rid of sugar and white flour.
+Some may have issues with foods known to elevate blood sugar but not with eggs.
+So, they might want to eliminate sugar and white flour.

 I avoid dairy.
 Others may be allergic to eggs and nuts.
 Still, others just want their treats to be more nutritious.